 But this does not have to be the case.
 We believe we can make boating sustainable, and that Fossil Free Marine has part of the solution in our product portfolio and our future roadmap.

-The challenge is the lack of distribution of fossil free, sustainable alternatives for the marine sector.
-Existing marine fuel stations are old, have low flexibility and are to a large extent incompatible with modern biofuels, and are thus only offering fossil alternatives, or fuels with a very low share of renewables.
+The challenge is the lack of distribution of fossil free, renewable and sustainable “drop-in” alternatives for the marine sector.
+Existing marine fuel stations are old, do not comply with today’s environmental and safety standards, have low flexibility in terms of offering several fuel varieties and are to a large extent technically incompatible with modern biofuels, and thus only offer fossil alternatives, or fuels with a very low share of renewables.